-The Canadian Unitarian*Universalist Women’s Association, an affiliate of the CUC, invites all to join the Canadian U*U Feminist Book Club.
+The Canadian Unitarian*Universalist Women’s Association, an affiliate of the CUC (Canadian Unitarian Council), invites all to join the Canadian U*U Feminist Book Club.
 Mary Bennett initiated this group and Jo-Anne Elder-Gomes agreed that it should be added to CUUWA’s activities.

 This group will be open.
 You don’t have to worry about missing a call or not being able to read the book we’ve chosen to discuss.

 We’ll meet once a month, for one hour.
 Meetings will be on the second Sunday afternoon/evening of each month: 4 pm Vancouver, 7 pm Eastern, 8 pm Atlantic)

 We’ll start on March 10, 2019, as part of a full calendar of CUUWA activities for International Women’s Day / Month.
 Check out our package of activities at:https://cuuwa.org/2019/01/23/